1.0 Who We Are

 - Identify, collect, harmonize, and deliver centralized access to safety information and resources from participating stakeholder entities

-- Provide and coordinate a forum where regional safety teams, safety authorities, and other industry stakeholders can work together on vertical flight safety issues.
+- Provide and coordinate a forum where regional safety teams, safety authorities, and other industry stakeholders can work together on vertical aviation safety issues.

 In 1997, the White House Commission on Aviation Safety and Security set a 10-year goal of reducing the US fatal aviation accident rate by 80%.
 At the same time, the commission identified the need for strong government–industry partnerships to support the aviation system of the future.
 This effort resulted in the organization that became the Commercial Aviation Safety Team (CAST), which focuses on commercial air travel.

-In its strategy for enhancing flight operational safety in vertical flight, VAST:
+In its strategy for enhancing aviation operational safety in vertical flight, VAST:

-- Is the international face and voice of vertical flight and fosters and promotes the industry’s growth through safety initiatives
+- Is the international face and voice of vertical aviation and fosters and promotes the industry’s growth through safety initiatives

 - Receives, integrates, harmonizes, and distributes aviation safety data; develops risk reduction efforts globally; and works to reduce duplication of effort